 The possibility for continued economic growth in and around Lancaster County and the City of Lancaster looks promising.
 The county entered joint industrial park development agreements with both Chesterfield County in 2008 and Chester County in 2006.
-In 2011, Lancaster County established the Council Committee for the Development of the Lancaster County Airport Business Park which has competitively selected a Project Manager and engineer for the project.
-Development is progressing on this project.
 The Lancaster Business Park, developed through a city/county partnership, has attracted several industries with additional lots available for development.
 The City continues to expand its existing industrial base as evidenced by the expansions at Metso Power and Duracell which led to a now completed EDA project funding the upgrade of the City's wastewater treatment plant effluent pump station.
-The project is creating 34 new jobs and a capital investment of \$16 million at the plants.
+The project has created 34 new jobs and a capital investment of \$16 million at the plants.